railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Point_of_Sale.rst

    *Wizard to open cash registers*

+This wizard creates and opens the cash registers related to cash and bank journals.
+This is a shortcut way of creating the cash registers.
+Else you can browse to the menu *Point of Sale ‣ Cash Register Management ‣ List of Cash Registers* and create and open the cash registers manually.

 To see all opened cash registers you can browse to *Point of Sale ‣ Cash Register Management ‣ List of Cash Registers*.

 .. figure:: images/2_opened_cash_registers.png